 - Milk and Cream: Use a combination of milk and heavy cream or half and half.
 If you use just plain milk, there may not be enough fat and the sauce is more likely to curdle while baking.

-- Thickener: Sweet rice flour was used to thicken the creamy white sauce.
+- Thickener: Sweet rice flour was used to thicken the creamy gluten free white sauce.
 You could substitute with potato starch for a grain-free option.
 These thickeners are preferred over corn starch or a gluten-free flour blend as they are more reliable and consistent.

 - Breadcrumbs: This is optional, but you can sprinkle some gluten-free breadcrumbs on top of the casserole for added texture and a crunchy topping.